 In the interceding years while the debate never fully materialized at least two petitions have emanated from North America advocating making the reggae icon Bob Marley a national hero.
 The question of whether Bob Marley should be considered for national hero status and does Jamaica need another national hero is tied to Jamaica’s identity.
 Before this question can be answered the criteria for being considered for national hero status in Jamaica needs to be made public and to be discussed.
 Does Bob Marley meet the criteria?
 If so why hasn’t he been considered, if not, should the criteria be revised or updated to allow for Bob Marley to be considered?

-All of Jamaica’s nine national heroes fought to establish their identity and laid the foundation for Jamaica as nation.
-They earned their status because of their political anti slavery, anti colonial endeavors.
-In one way or another they either fought for or were responsible for the development of the nation.
-Some were freedom fighters on the battle field for the liberation of Jamaica, like Paul Bogle, Nanny ‘The Maroon’ and Sam Sharpe; others sought to establish freedom through the more formal legal and constitutional process like George William Gordon, Norman Manley and Alexander Bustamante.
-Marcus Garvey– Jamaica’s first national hero’s, contribution was made because of the global impact of his political and ideological philosophy-Black Nationalism.
-Marley in his philosophically drew almost exclusively from Garvey’s political philosophy and work.
+All of Jamaica’s nine national heroes fought to establish their identity and laid the foundation for Jamaica as a nation.
+They earned their status because of their political anti-slavery, anti-colonial endeavors.
+In one way or another, they either fought for or were responsible for the development of the nation.
+Some were freedom fighters on the battlefield for the liberation of Jamaica, like Paul Bogle, Nanny ‘The Maroon’ and Sam Sharpe; others sought to establish freedom through the more formal legal and constitutional process like George William Gordon, Norman Manley, and Alexander Bustamante.
+Marcus Garvey– Jamaica’s first national hero’s, contributions was made because of the global impact of his political and ideological philosophy-Black Nationalism.
+Marley in his music philosophically drew almost exclusively from Garvey’s political philosophy and work.
 Did Marley in his music develop any new philosophical treatise beyond what Garvey, who to date has the largest political organization globally of an estimated 10 million people, wrote or did Marley simply popularize Garvey’s work and ideas?